damien-jomedia/Front_End_Best_Practice/dev/sass.md

 ## Properties

+### Formatting

+- In properties, put a space after, but not before, the : character.

 ### **Avoid**: Browser-specific prefixes

 Do not include browser prefix such as `-webkit-`, `-moz-`, `-ms-` and `-o-` when defining properties.
 Only include the W3C standard property.
 Prefixes should be handled by the compiler only.